wuseal/JsonToKotlinClass/README.md

 # JsonToKotlinClass
 A plugin for Kotlin generate Kotlin data class code from a json string

+### How to use
+* Search 'JsonToKotlin' in Interllij Plugin Repositroy Or AndroidStudio Repository And Install it.
+* Retart your Develop tools
-Press ALT + Key And Then you will know how to use
+* Press ALT + Key And Then you will know how to use

 ![alt text](https://plugins.jetbrains.com/files/9960/screenshot_17276.png)

-###Detail Document
+### Detail Document
 http://blog.csdn.net/wuseal/article/details/77508585